aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloudformation.md

 - `Type`: **Required**. the data type of the parameter, like `String`
 - `Description`: the human-friendly description.
 - `Default`: the default value to provide if no parameter value is provided by the user.
-- `AllowedValues`: a YAML list of allowed values for the parameter, so it's sort of like providing an ENUM data type on top of being a string.

 You define the parameters and their data types beforehand and then at build-time you inject values for those parameters.
 This avoids hardcoding and allows for flexibility.